gtechnologies/cyclops/README.md

 # Why wrap components with cyclops?

 -   Single API for core components between iOS/Android and Web
--   Abstraction of alignment direction for the horizontal and vertical axes (no more justifyContent or alignItems)
+-   Abstraction of alignment direction for the horizontal and vertical axes (no more need for justifyContent or alignItems)

 # Getting Started